whosonfirst/deprecated-go-rasterzen-lambda/README.md

 * `AWSXRayFullAccess` (I don't know why... maybe it's the tracing flag above?)
 * A role that allows your function to read/write to the S3 bucket defined in `RASTERZEN_S3_DSN`

+## Cloudfront

+Can't be done, yet.
+Apparently Lambda functions written in Go do not work as Cloudfront triggers yet...

 ## API Gateway

 _Okay, so this is still all a bit slippery for me, meaning I can barely ever